Supplier General Terms and Conditions

 Buyer, at its sole election, may inspect and test all Products under this Agreement at all times and places, but is not under any obligation to do so.
 Buyer’s decision to conduct or not conduct any such inspection and/or testing shall not relieve Seller of any of its obligations under this Agreement.
 To the extent Buyer rejects Products as nonconforming, the quantities under this Agreement will automatically be reduced by the amount of the nonconforming Products unless Buyer otherwise notifies Seller.
 Nonconforming Products will be held for Seller's instructions and at Seller's risk, and, if Seller so directs, will be returned to Seller at Seller's sole expense.
 Seller's failure to provide written instructions within ten days, or such shorter period as may be commercially reasonable under the circumstances, after notice of nonconformity, will entitle Buyer, at Buyer's option, to either charge Seller for storage and handling or to dispose of the Products without liability.
 Payments for Products prior to inspection do not constitute an acceptance, and neither inspection, failure to make inspection, nor acceptance of Products release Seller from any of the warranties or other provisions of this Agreement nor impair Buyer's rights to reject or revoke acceptance of nonconforming Products.

-Invoices must be mailed or emailed by Seller to Buyer immediately after any shipment or Services rendered.
+Invoices must be mailed or emailed by Seller to Buyer immediately after any shipment.
 Payment will be made subject to Buyer’s offset/deduction/credit for any loss, rejection, storage fee, shipping cost, or adjustment for shortage, deficiency in quality, failure to make specified delivery, defects, failure to meet the Specifications or breach of any warranty or condition of this Agreement.
 Any such adjustment by Buyer is not an exclusive remedy of Buyer for any of the foregoing and Buyer’s use of such remedies do not constitute a waiver of any other right, remedy or privilege.

 7. Limited Meet or Release.